centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

 Release date: `February 9, 2023`

-- [ETL] Change the name of the scripts called by the ETL
+- [ETL] Fixed the name of the scripts called by the ETL.

 ### 22.10.0